phthom/icp31/1-Installation.md

 You can have a look into that file (there is a lot of features that you can implement like GlusterFS or VMware network SDN).

+If you want to also **change the admin password**, find it in the config.yaml file:

+`default_admin_password: admin`

+Change it to something else but take a note of the new password.

 Save the file (Ctrl+o, Enter, Ctrl+x)

-> *hosts* and *config.yaml* are the 2 most important files to parameter in the ICP installation.
+> *hosts* and *config.yaml* are the 2 most important files to parameter during the ICP installation.
 In a "standard configuration" with multiple worker nodes, you should specify a list of IP addresses under the worker section in the *hosts* file.
 At the time of this version, only ip addresses are supported in the *hosts* file.

 **You are now ready to install IBM Cloud Private**.